softkave/fimidara-server-node/notes/now.md

 - Store all dates and times as utc
 - Send email and notification to removed collaborators
 - Flatten collaborator organization
+- Add to public preset description what it's for and that it cannot be deleted.
+Add similar information to admin preset and that deleting it may lock the admin out of the app.
+- Consistent '.' at the end of descriptions and messages